emartech/content-blocks-book/concepts.md

   - `html`, as custom HTML campaigns editable by Content Editor
   - `template`, as VCMS campaigns
-  - `block`, as higher level HTML campaigns editable by Content Blocks Editor
+  - `block`, as higher level HTML campaigns editable by Visual Content Editor

 **Campaign is Template:** in the backend all templates are handled the same as the campaigns, the only difference is that a template won't have reference to a Suite campaign.
-The templates and campaigns will be differentiate mainly in the frontend.
+The templates and campaigns will be differentiate mainly in the UI.

 **Base layout:** all campaign/template has a base layout which wraps the content part.
 It contains the doctype, the head and the style parts, and also a simple container for the contents.
 The base layout could be set per template.

-**Blocks are rows:** an editable layout part of a campaign/template is a row - which means it could be organized vertically but never horizontally.
+**Blocks are rows:** the smallest editable layout part of a campaign/template is a row called Block - which means it could be organized vertically but never horizontally.
 It implicates that **the content of an email is a set of blocks in one, vertical dimension** (simply an array).

+**Free positioning:** all of the blocks can be moved after placing.
+It implicates that it doesn't need to create the same block groups in all possible permutation for the layout - it only needs to create a block type once.

 **Declarative editables:** the editable fields for Claire is defined in the block's HTML source by Bob.
 This fields could be defined as HTML tags or attributes with their local settings.
 The following editables are available:

   - *simple text:* plain text without any formatting.
 Used to force Claire to use the predefined the style of a title, etc.
   - *rich text:* customizable text with a WYSIWYG editor
   - *image:* the source could be set from the MediaDB or with a simple url.
 It supports mobile images by design.

+**Inline editables:** all of the editable fields will be changed with inline editors in the preview.

+**Customizable attributes:** variables with different types (eg. number, url, etc.) can be defined in the HTML source of a block.
+It means that Bob can mark an editable number such as *width* and an input will be automatically created in the UI to allow Claire to set its value.

+**Emarsys blocks:** there are basic Emarsys blocks which are available for all users.
+These are protected and the users couldn't change them but they can fork to create new blocks.

+**Block versions:** a block could have different versions, eg. with different HTML and styles.

 ## Concepts under consideration
-**Claire uses HTML:** Claire should easily modify the HTML source of a block.
-It could be important if Claire can't customize the campaign enough to her needs using the tools we've provided.

 **Auto inline CSS classes:** automatically inline all classes provided in `<style>` tags into the HTML tags.
 These CSS classes could be in the base layout.

-**Encourage CSS classes:** CSS classes can be added to the block HTML tags and the class definitions can be added in template level *[?and in block level?]*.
+**Encourage CSS classes:** CSS classes can be added to the HTML tags of a block and the class definitions can be added in template level *[?and in block level?]*.
 The styles should be automatically inlined into the HTML tags.

 **Use SASS:** instead of CSS we accept SASS code - which enables variables and simplify creating complex styles.
 On the email/preview generation process all SASS code (from base layout, custom SASS, block level styling?) will be concatenated and then compiled - so a SASS variable could be used in all of the styles!
 The styles should be automatically inlined into the HTML tags.

-**High HTML:** provide high-level HTML tags to simplify the creation of complex and responsive layouts.
+**High HTML:** provide high-level HTML tags (eg. `<column>`, `<row>`, `<container>`, etc.) and attributes (eg. `<column size="2">`, etc.) to simplify the creation of complex and responsive layouts.
 These tags mean automatically added styles as well.

 **Foundation:** use [ZURB's Foundation for Emails 2](http://foundation.zurb.com/emails.html) framework to get: